-If you think that you or another person have suffered injury to the spinal cord, call 911 immediately and remain still; the less movement, the better.
-If breathing has stopped, perform CPR but don’t tilt their head backward.
+If you think that you or another person have suffered an injury to the spinal cord, call 911 immediately and remain still; the less movement, the better.
+If breathing has stopped, perform CPR but don't tilt their head backward.
 Move their jaw forward instead.

 The vast majority of Americans who suffer spinal cord injury will be affected by their accident forever.
 There is currently no medical way of reversing damage to spinal nerves, although researchers are working on drugs that may assist nerve cells in regenerating.
 For now, treatment focuses on preventing further injuries and returning victims to a measure of independence.

 In essence, treating a spinal cord injury is a lifelong process.
 After patients stabilize, and doctors have mitigated the risk of secondary concerns (like blood clots and infection), most people are moved to a rehabilitation facility.
-There, professionals will help patients work on regaining muscle function wherever possible, and begin developing new ways of adapting to the difficulties of being disabled.
+There, professionals will help patients work on regaining muscle function wherever possible and begin developing new ways of adapting to the difficulties of being disabled.

 When medications can be used, they're predominantly prescribed to deal with pain, bladder and bowel control, and sexual function.
 At this point, prescriptions can only reduce symptoms of the injury, rather than treat the cause of those symptoms.

 Assistive devices are also commonly used to improve mobility and function:

 Interested in learning more?
 Read our next article on: How Damages Are Awarded In A Spinal Cord Injury Lawsuit